qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 As with `meshnet-cni`, `k8s-topo` requires patches to work on ARM.
-These patches are much less extensive than the ones to `meshnet-cni` since nothing needs to be changed to accomodate k3s; the changes just point the images to the ARM-compatible ones I've built and published in my own DockerHub registry.
+These patches are much less extensive than the ones to `meshnet-cni` since nothing needs to be changed to accommodate k3s; the changes just point the images to the ARM-compatible ones I've built and published in my own DockerHub registry.

 Pull my ARM-compatible fork of `k8s-topo`: